 Pediatric Residency Program

-A Message from Dr. Narula
+A Message from Pramod Narula, M.D.

 New York Methodist Hospital is a major teaching hospital and tertiary center for a growing health care system in Brooklyn.
 New York Methodist's pediatric program - which meets all requirements of the American Board of Pediatrics - is designed to be a model for pediatric training with an emphasis on the preparation of physicians for primary care and community pediatrics.
 Resident physicians are offered sound and relevant practice-oriented, community-based, primary care experience that takes advantage of the Hospital's many links with the Brooklyn community.